ocotillo/handbook/_sources/handling/instrument_packing.md.txt

 - [ ] With the crane, carefully position the load spreader over the table.

-<b> NOTE: be sure to guide both ends of the load spreader so it does not contact the instrumetn </b>
+<b> NOTE: be sure to guidee both ends of the load spreader so it does not contact the instrument </b>

 - [ ] Attach the load spreader to the cart.
 Two shackles are used to extend the length.
 The hooks should be placed opening up.